jostmey/controls/README.md

 #### Overview

-This GitHub repository, "controls," is designed to host deep learning models that function as experimental controls.
+This repository hosts deep learning models that function as experimental controls.
 The models included are pivotal for research experiments aimed at publication.
-They are meticulously crafted to ensure that each model can be trained from scratch.
-This criterion is critical to guarantee that the controls are executed on identical hardware for the same duration, providing a consistent baseline for comparison.
+The code is crafted to ensure that each model can be trained from scratch, critical for executing the controls on identical hardware as experimental approaches, providing a consistent baseline for comparison.

 #### Models